woodpecker-ci/woodpecker/docs/docs/20-usage/60-services.md

       - 51820/udp
 ```

-You can use any step property, including `depends_on`.
+You can use any step property, including `depends_on` (dependency on a step) and `needs` (dependency on another service).
 Services can depend on other services and steps.

 ## Configuration